 All of our suppliers are required to agree to and sign our Code of Conduct as part of our onboarding process.
 The Code establishes our minimum expectations and standards regarding employment practices, health and safety and environmental compliance.

 To ensure these standards are being upheld and our factories operate in compliance with national laws, international conventions and best practice industry protocols, we obtain independent third party audits of the factories producing for Three By One every two years.
 Our preference is the SMETA audit methodology however in the interests of reducing audit fatigue, we are willing to accept audit frameworks of similar rigour.

 We are proud to be working with laundries that have been with us since the beginning some 9 years ago and work closely together to develop the unique washes our brands are known for.
-Our Creative Director travels to our laundries multiple times a year to work on wash developments ensuring that the latest innovations in sustainability are incorporated across all ranges.
-We’re excited to be making great progress in this space.
+Our company was founded on passion for denim and the founders still go to the laundry every month to maintain and nurture sustainable innovation and quality as well as a healthy and positive environment for everyone involved in the production process.

 PRODUCT DEVELOPMENT & SUSTAINABILITY